-- Have you ever heard of Parler?
-Well Rumble is another conservative leaning social media platform.
-As a result, is there a Rumble stock price yet?
+Rumble is a conservative leaning social media platform.
+So, is there a Rumble stock price yet?
 The answer is no. As we see censoring favoring one side of the isle over the other, people are looking for a platform that allows them free speech.
 It’s something to watch now.

 The United States presidential elections are over.
 The counting has begun, states have been awarded, disputes have been raised and a lot of noise has been generated around it.
 How many remember this?